 A Few Chelsea Boot Tips

-Before you rush out and buy a pair of Chelsea boots, it’s worth keeping a few things in mind.
-Chelsea boots are flexible on the side panels, not on the instep, so you really need to get the correct size for your feet.
+Before you rush out and buy a pair of Chelsea boots to compliment your outfit with, it’s worth keeping a few things in mind.
+These boots specifically are flexible on the side panels, not on the instep, so you really need to get the correct size for your feet.
 Too small and you’re going to be hobbling around on tip-toes.

 Also, stick with manufacturers that use good-quality materials, otherwise the elastic can sag and stretch over time.
 Here at Aquila, our Chelsea boots are made with premium leather uppers, Blake Stitch construction, gusset fastening and leather lining.
 In other words, they’re extremely solid.